run-llama/llama_index/docs/index.rst

 Proposed Solution
 ^^^^^^^^^^^^^^^^^
-That's where the **GPT Index** comes in.
+That's where the **LlamaIndex** comes in.
 LlamaIndex is a simple, flexible interface between your external data and LLMs.
 It resolves the following pain points:

 - Provides simple data structures to resolve prompt size limitations.
 - Offers data connectors to your external data sources.